MadeByMike/madebymike/site/writing/css-architecture-for-modern-web-applications.md

 ### UI states are finite

-The solution to verifying UI states is to resolve styles down to a set of finite states that can be easily identified.
+The solution to verifying UI states is to resolve styles down to a set of finite states that can be easily understood.

-To ensure this I start by mapping out UI states into a table like this.
+To ensure this, I start by mapping out UI states into a table:

 | Modifier state | Behavioural state | Pseudo state |
 | -------------- | ----------------- | ------------ |